-1. Interpretation \$153.5(3) states that "points" are interest and, therefore, outside the three percent fee cap of subsection 50(a)(6)(E), but \$153.5(3) does not define the term "points."
-See the Our Comment discussion following \$153.5(3) in Section III.D.1.

-2. The Tarver decision discussed in Section II.A.5. holds that true discount points are interest and, thus, excluded from the three percent fee limitation of subsection 50(a)(6)(E).
-The Breaux case discussed in Section II.A.3 holds that certain other fees (which Texas courts ordinarily would not consider as interest) are interest; and the Thomison case discussed in Section II.A.4 holds that an origination fee (which under certain circumstances may be interest under Texas law) is not interest.

-3. Interpretation §153.5(15) states that subsection 50(a)(6)(E) "pertains to fees paid or contracted for by an owner or owner's spouse at the inception or at the closing of an equity loan." (emphasis added) But also see revised Interpretation §153.14(2)(D), which states: The 3% fee cap required by Section 50(a)(6)(E) applies to the original home equity loan and any subsequent modification as a single transaction.

-4. Interpretation 153.5(16) excludes hazard insurance premiums from the three percent fee limitation of subsection 50(a)(6)(E), as does the Fifth Circuit Doody case discussed in Section II.A.1.
+- 1. Interpretation §153.5(3) states that "points" are interest and, therefore, outside the three percent fee cap of subsection 50(a)(6)(E), but §153.5(3) does not define the term "points."
+See the Our Comment discussion following §153.5(3) in Section III.D.1. - 2.
+The Tarver and Cerda decisions discussed in Section II.A.5. hold that true discount points are interest and, thus, excluded from the three percent fee limitation of subsection 50(a)(6)(E).
+The Breaux case discussed in Section II.A.3 holds that certain other fees (which Texas courts ordinarily would not consider as interest) are interest; and the Thomison case discussed in Section II.A.4 holds that an origination fee (which under certain circumstances may be interest under Texas law) is not interest. - 3.
+Interpretation §153.5(15) states that subsection 50(a)(6)(E) "pertains to fees paid or contracted for by an owner or owner's spouse at the inception or at the closing of an equity loan." (emphasis added) But also see revised Interpretation §153.14(2)(D), which states: The 3% fee cap required by Section 50(a)(6)(E) applies to the original home equity loan and any subsequent modification as a single transaction. - 4.
+Interpretation §153.5(16) excludes hazard insurance premiums from the three percent fee limitation of subsection 50(a)(6)(E), as does the Fifth Circuit Doody case discussed in Section II.A.1. - 5.
+In the ACORN case summarized in Section II.H., the appellate court affirmed the trial court's judgment invalidating Interpretations §§153.1(11) and 153.5(3), which define interest for home equity purposes.
+See Section II.H. for a discussion of the ACORN appellate court's decision invalidating §§153.1(11) and 153.5(3).

-Without a clarifying constitutional amendment, the Commissions and the courts will continue to separately decide the issue of which charges are "fees" subject to subsection 50(a)(6)(E) and which charges are "interest" excluded from the three percent limitation of subsection 50(a)(60(E) -the Commissions by administrative interpretation of subsection 50(a)(6)(E), and the courts on a case-by-case basis under specific facts unique to the particular decision.
+Without a clarifying constitutional amendment, the Commissions and the courts will continue to separately decide the issue of which charges are "fees" subject to subsection 50(a)(6)(E) and which charges are "interest" excluded from the three percent limitation of subsection 50(a)(60(E)) - the Commissions by administrative interpretation of subsection 50(a)(6)(E), and the courts on a case-bycase basis under specific facts unique to the particular decision.
 Our recommendation is to treat all front-end charges (except per diem interest and true discount points) as fees subject to the three percent limitation of subsection 50(a)(6)(E).